PhilippeMarcMeyer/vanillaSelectChooser/README.md

 # vanillaSelectChooser
-takes a select multiple drop down and transforms it into 2 lists : to choose on the left, chosen on the right
+takes a select multiple drop down and transforms it into 2 lists : to choose on the left, chosen on the right Mimics a select multiple selection mod with Ctrl and shift keys Allows drag and drop
+Allow reordering of the chosen items

 ![screen shot](https://raw.githubusercontent.com/PhilippeMarcMeyer/vanillaSelectChooser/master/vanillaSelectChooser2.png)